bahanonu/ciatah/docs/docs/pipeline_detailed.md

 ### Converting Inscopix ISXD files to HDF5

 To convert from Inscopix ISXD file format (output by nVista v3+ and nVoke) to HDF5 run `modelDownsampleRawMovies` without changing the regular expression or make sure it looks for `.*.isxd` or similar.
 Users will need the latest version of the [Inscopix Data Processing Software](https://www.inscopix.com/nVista#Data_Analysis) as these functions take advantage of their API.
-If calciumImagingAnalysis cannot automatically find the API, it will ask the user to direct it to the _root_ location of the Inscopix Data Processing Software (see below).
+If {{ site.name }} cannot automatically find the API, it will ask the user to direct it to the _root_ location of the Inscopix Data Processing Software (see below).

 ![image](https://user-images.githubusercontent.com/5241605/67715327-df5f2800-f986-11e9-9f91-eeabe7688fed.png)